hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/01b-JSIntro.md

     + etc.

 + HTML elements
-  + the pieces themselves
-  + examples: a paragraph, a header, even the body
+  + the pieces themselves, e.g., a paragraph, a header, even the body
   + able to contain other elements
   + all of the visible elements of the Document Object Model (DOM)
     + tree diagram